 - Better employee engagement

 - Lower cost of customer acquisition

 When you create a great experience, customers will trust you as an authority and will organically gravitate to you through positive word-of-mouth referrals from existing customers.

 How do you develop a customer experience strategy?

 Some companies approach customer experience as a department, when in reality it isn’t.
 Customer experience is a philosophy that orchestrates the way departments operate within a company.
 High performing companies are aligned across every department to build trust and deliver customer experience excellence.

 Product teams need to listen to sales and customer support teams to influence development priorities.
 Sales needs to understand how new product features work and how marketing is positioning them.
 Even the IT department has an opportunity to reinforce the company’s brand.
 All of these teams work together, along with leadership, to present a singular, unified, trustworthy experience for customers.

-Every point of interaction a customer has with your company is a test.
-Here’s the question: Is that interaction going to build loyalty?
-Or block it.
+Every point of interaction a customer has with your company results in an overarching question: Is that interaction going to build loyalty or block it?

-Sometimes you don’t know the answer until it’s too late because that moment in your customer’s journey happened without you.
+Sometimes you don’t know the answer because that moment in your customer’s journey happened without you.
 For example, let’s say a software customer buys your product, but struggles when they sit down to use their purchase.
 They’re all alone with their computer, and their frustration will be your problem if you don’t have a good solution.